Should I Go to Urgent Care for a Clogged Ear?

 Practice safe sex or abstain from sexual activity if you or your partner have traveled to an area with active Zika transmission.

-For the most up-to-date information on Zika virus, visit the Centers for Disease Control and Prevention (CDC) website.
+For the most up-to-date information on Zika virus and current transmission areas, visit the CDC's Zika Geographic Information and the Centers for Disease Control and Prevention (CDC) website.

 If you suspect you may have been exposed to Zika, consult your healthcare provider.
 They can order tests to detect the virus or antibodies produced in response to the infection.
 There is no specific treatment for Zika, but symptoms can be managed with rest, hydration, and over-the-counter pain relievers.